DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 > Evidence of Security Clearance will be requested by CCoE prior to completing the request

-### OpenVPN

-Access to cloud resources from devices is restricted to VPN access only and requires the installation of the OpenVPN client.

-A request should be raised in ServiceNow for CCoE to provide access to OpenVPN and all FCP networks.
+If using CDP, then no direct access to the AWS portal is required.
+Instead, the CDP portal should be used to manage resources.

-### Access to Azure Kubernetes Service (AKS)
+## Access to Azure Kubernetes Service (AKS)

-As AKS is the primary compute hosting platform for FCP, developers will need to be added to the appropriate Kubernetes Cluster role.
-This will allow access to Kubernetes using client tools such as `kubectl` or `Lens`.
+As AKS is the primary compute hosting service for the FCP Platform, developers using it will need to be added to the appropriate Kubernetes Cluster role.
+This will allow access to Kubernetes using client tools such as `kubectl`.

 As with the Azure Portal, developers can only be added to the PreProduction and Production clusters if they have Security Clearance.